 It's no secret that the HTC Sensation is coming to T-Mobile on June 15th for $199 after a $50 mail-in-rebate.
 The device is also going to be landing at select Wal-Mart stores as early as June 12, but until now, we had no idea what the pricing was going to look like.
 The crew over at Android Community has gotten a hold of some info that tells us just that, and it looks like it's going to come in at $148.88 (with a two-year agreement).
-This means that, at the time of purchase, you'll be spending $100 less than if you wait to pick this device up from Team Magenta.
 Read More

 As promised, from today the AT&T online store is offering the Samsung Infuse 4G for $199.99 with a 2-year contract.
 The contract requires you to additionally purchase a minimum data service which starts at $15/month.
 Alternatively, you can pick up the 4G device for $549.99 sans-contract.
 Oh and there is also free shipping.